nactio/nact/README.md

     * [Internal Context](#internal-context)

 # Introduction
 Nact is an implementation of the actor model for Node.js.
-It is inspired by the approaches taken by [Akka](getakka.net) (available on the JVM and the CLR) and [Erlang](https://erlang.com).
+It is inspired by the approaches taken by [Akka](getakka.net) and [Erlang](https://erlang.com).
 Additionally it attempts to provide a familiar interface to users coming from Redux.
-One of the goals of the project is to provide a simple way to create and reason about µ-services and event driven architectures in Node.js.
+The goal of the project is to provide a simple way to create and reason about µ-services and asynchronous event driven architectures in Node.js.

 The actor model describes a system made up of a set of entities called actors.
 An actor could be described as an independently running packet of state.
 Actors communicate solely by passing messages to one another.
 Actors can also create more actors.
 This explanation may sound overly simplified but it really isn't!

-Actor Systems have been used to drive hugely scalable, highly available and performant systems (such as WhatsApp, Twitter, and Flipkart), but that doesn't mean it is only for people or companies with big problems.
+Actor systems have been used to drive hugely scalable, highly available systems (such as WhatsApp and Twitter), but that doesn't mean it is exclusively for companies with big problems and even bigger pockets.

 Microservice architectures are extremely popular right now, but a common grievance is the difficultly in determining your system's bounded contexts, along with increased operational complexity.
 Nact is designed to solve these problems:

   * Creating a new type of actor is a very lightweight operation in contrast to creating a whole new web api and